WomenWhoCode/WWCodeBarcelona/Android Workshop/README.md

   Chose the project using the path you set, in my case, `src/WWCodeBarcelona/Android Workshop`.
   Press OK.
   The project will be imported and you are all set!

+### Step 6: Run the project
+If you are curious after the project finishes building and downloading dependencies you can look for the green run button and try running it.
+You will be asked to chose the emulator to use or create one if there are none.

 ## Exercises
 ...
 WILL BE ADDED SOON....